 VaLiesha Brown’s practice focuses primarily on employment law, workplace investigations, and labor relations.
 Her work includes advising clients regarding discrimination, harassment, employee management, ADA, WLAD, FMLA, and issues such as workplace violence, drug & alcohol abuse, and workplace privacy.
-She also strategizes with clients to resolve complex employee issues and on using mediation and coaching to avoid continued employee disputes.
+She is also a licensed Private Investigator.
+VaLiesha also strategizes with clients to resolve complex employee issues and on using mediation and coaching to avoid continued employee disputes.
 VaLiesha is experienced in negotiating collective bargaining agreements, responding to union grievances, negotiating separation agreements, managing workplace culture change initiatives, drafting workplace policies, counseling managers, and training employees on topics such as labor relations, performance management, and investigations fundamentals.
 She also has experience with the state Public Records Act and public utilities.

 VaLiesha conducts workplace investigations on behalf of clients involving matters such as violations of workplace policies, discrimination and harassment based on age, race, sex, sexual orientation, national origin, disability, religion, and other protected statuses, ethics and conflict of interest, theft and fraud, misuse of information, hostile work environment, workplace violence, bullying, retaliation, and whistleblower claims.